Atoiks-Games/game-proto/README.md

 To contribute, be sure to read `CONTRIBUTING.md` before you begin.

-Released under the MIT license!
+Released under the GPL 3 license!